mlavin/django-responsive/README.rst

         :target: https://secure.travis-ci.org/mlavin/django-responsive

-django-responsive is a handful of utilities for building responsive websites in Django.
-This tools are meant to complement the use of CSS media queries and help solve problems with fixed width elements such as advertisements or embedded video.
+django-responsive a utility application for building responsive websites in Django.
+This tool is meant to complement the use of CSS media queries and help solve problems with fixed width elements such as advertisements or embedded video.

 This project does *not* match devices based on user agent strings and instead